|Category||Administration and Management|

 - provision of Campus Watch escorts

-- compassionate consideration for students where study or performance has been affected, including:
+- arrangements for students where study or performance has been affected, including:

 - special consideration in final examinations or in internal work submissions, tests and assessments or withdrawal from a paper or papers (see the Examination and Assessment Regulations and the Special Consideration in Student Assessment Procedures)

-- flexible class attendance or transfer to another lecture section or stream
+- flexible class attendance or transfer to another lecture stream.

-- as approved by Human Resources, compassionate consideration for staff in the following areas:
+- as approved by Human Resources, arrangements for staff in the following areas:

 - flexible working arrangements, including changes to start and finish hours or change of location or, in some instances, job assignment